Aileen Gilroy

 Aileen Gilroy (born 1 March 1993) is an Australian rules footballer playing for Hawthorn in the AFL Women's (AFLW).
 Gilroy signed with North Melbourne as a rookie during the 2019 rookie signing period in August.
 She made her debut against Melbourne at Casey Fields in the opening round of the 2020 season.

 Australian rules football career

 On 30 August 2019, Gilroy signed with North Melbourne as a rookie during the 2019 rookie signing period, joining her fellow countrywoman Mairéad Seoighe at the club.
 Quickly establishing herself as a fan-favourite, Gilroy made 7 appearances for the Kangaroos in 2020, averaging almost 10 disposals a game, and finished fifth in the best-and-fairest count.
 It was revealed she signed on with the club for two more seasons on 17 June 2021, tying her to the club until the end of 2023.
-In May 2022, Gilroy surprisingly joined expansion club Hawthorn, after telling North Melbourne she'd recommit to them.
+In May 2022, Gilroy surprisingly joined expansion club Hawthorn, after telling North Melbourne she would recommit to them.

 Statistics

-Updated to the end of S7 (2022).
+Updated to the end of finals week 1, 2025.